benbos67/numbers_converter/README.md

 ## Tests

-There are some tests in the /test directory.
+There are some tests in the /test directory (download the .zip file in this repo).
 The input via the front end is sanitised using a regex filter - the number_to_text.dart file has its own validations which are kept simple.